Voodoo (Wildstorm)

-Voodoo (Priscilla Kitaen) is a fictional comic book superhero, appearing in books published by DC Comics.
-Created by writer Brandon Choi and artist Jim Lee, she first appeared in WildC.A.T.S. #1 (August 1992), which was produced by Jim Lee's studio, WildStorm comics, and published by Image Comics.
+Voodoo (Priscilla Kitaen) is a comic book superhero, appearing in American comic books published by DC Comics.
+Created by writer Brandon Choi and artist Jim Lee, she first appeared in WildC.A.T.s #1 (August 1992), which was produced by Jim Lee's studio, WildStorm comics, and published by Image Comics.
 After WildStorm and its properties were purchased by DC Comics in 1999, the character continued as a character in books under the WildStorm imprint, until DC discontinued the WildStorm imprint in December 2010.

 A new incarnation of the character was created as part of the main DC Universe in September 2011, as part of DC's company-wide relaunch of its title, The New 52.

 Publication history

 Wildstorm

 The first Voodoo series was a four-issue limited series, published in 1997 and written by Alan Moore.

 DC Comics

 In June 2011, DC Comics announced that the character would be incorporated into the main DC Universe in an ongoing series written by Ron Marz and drawn by Sami Basri as part of The New 52, a relaunch of DC Comics' properties.
 Josh Williamson was announced as the new writer of the comic book, starting with Voodoo #5, because DC wanted to take the story in a different direction.